 Don’t forget to have fun!

 I admit I struggle to have fun playing video games sometimes.
 I play to win and to be good at the game.
 I’m very focused on my personal stats because that’s what being good at the game is to me.
-That’s what having fun is to me.
+That’s what having fun is to me: empirical data with a measurable way to improve.
 So when I do poorly, I don’t enjoy playing so much.
 And if I’m not enjoying it, what’s the point in playing?

 That’s when I have to change my approach.
 Do something less serious.
 Go work on my form in a practice area.
 Take a moment to chill out.
 I don’t want to play if I’m not having fun.